parsaeisa/Notes/DevOps/kubernetes.md

 * Node exporter - which has metricss
 * Kustomization

+grpc load balancing :
+* kube resolver
+* connection pool

+grpc just sends a single TCP connection and handles every thing in it . like redis pipe .

+To learn :
+- CRD
+- What is exactly a cluster ??

 ## Main concepts
 You can see main concepts of k8s in the k8s dashboard :